persts/DotDotGoose/doc/source/main.rst

 =================
 To begin collecting points,

-    1. Drag an image from your file browser into the Image Display area.
+    1. Drag one or more images from your file browser into the Image Display area.
     2. Click the [Add] button in the Class Editor to add a new class.
     3. Click the black box next to the new class name and assign a display color for that particular class.
     4. Click the class name to make it the 'active' class.
     5. Zoom into your targets using the mouse wheel.
     6. Pan around the image with a typical left-click drag motion.
-    7. When you have centered your unmarked targets, press and hold the Ctrl (Linux & Windows) or Command (OSX) key then left-click to place a point over your target.
+    7. When you have centered your unmarked targets, press and hold the Ctrl (Linux & Windows) or Command (OSX) key then left-click to place a point on your target.

 .. figure:: example.png